 A rise in house prices creates an increase in wealth for householders.
 As a consequence of this increase in house prices, householders will generally:

 - Be more confident about spending and borrowing on credit cards.
 They can always sell their house in an emergency.

 - Increase in equity withdrawal.
 A rise in house prices enables homeowners to take out a bigger mortgage.
 Banks can lend more on the basis of the increased price of the house.
 Households could use this bigger loan to spend on other items.
 This can create a significant increase in consumer spending.
 For example, in 2006, with rising house prices, equity withdrawal added an extra £14bn to consumer spending.
-In 2008, with falling house prices, equity withdrawal was -£7bn. (people taking opportunity to pay off mortgage)
+In 2008, with falling house prices, equity withdrawal was -£7bn. (people taking the opportunity to pay off the mortgage)

 Housing equity withdrawal

 Source: Housing Equity Withdrawal at Bank of England.

 Rising house prices from 2000 to 2007 saw positive housing equity withdrawal.
 After house prices fell, equity withdrawal went into negative figures –

 Housing Prices and Banking Sector

 House prices can impact the lending practices of banks.
 When house prices are rising rapidly, banks see an improvement in the value of their assets.
 They feel more confident in increasing bank lending and reducing their reserve ratio.
 The long housing boom of 1995-2007, was one factor that encouraged bank lending to increase.
 Some former building societies like Northern Rock and Bradford & Bingley were so keen to lend; they were borrowing money on money markets to lend more mortgages.
 This bank lending proved unsustainable when the credit crunch hit.

 Falling house prices tend to cause a fall in bank lending.
 Banks will see a decline in the value of their assets and may lose money, should homes become repossessed.
 This was particularly a problem in 1991 when falling house prices were combined with high interest rates.